tsunghotang/countdown-word-game/README.md

 # Countdown Word Game
 Word game resembling the Channel 4 Countdown game show.

+The Project is hosted on Heroku so initial load may take a while.

 The app is served by my [word-game-api](https://github.com/tsunghotang/word-game-api).

 This project was built in Rails to gain a better understanding and practical experience with StimulusJS, AJAX in Rails, JBuilder and Service Objects.